foxm4ster/goblin/README.md

 ## How It Works

-Goblin creates a **daemon manager** that can handle multiple daemons(horde) and control their lifecycle.
+Goblin handles multiple daemons(horde) and controls their lifecycle.
 Each daemon is a mischievous creature in its own right, and Goblin ensures they follow your commands (or at least tries its best!).
 With a playful approach to error handling and logging, Goblin never fails to entertain while it works its magic.

 ### Daemon Interface